DanielaValero/second-brain/notes/00-daily-notes 📅/2025-08-06-good-bad-goals.md

+## good goal principles
+Example: goals regarning “Collaboration Impact,” it should:

+Be outcome-focused (something tangible exists because of your collaboration)

+Be in your control (you can produce it without relying on others’ approval or recognition)

+Encourage the right behaviors (clarity, unblock progress, strengthen team delivery)

+Be measurable without being purely about vanity metrics

 ## Types of goals

 Goal are everywhere!
 Goals are linked!
 There really isn’t a hard boundary between one type of goal and another type of goal: they’re all connected.